Skip to main content

 Apply proficiency scale practices to plan scaffolding that supports learner-driven growth.

-Engage in a hands-on decoding activity using PLORA’s one-sound-one-symbol approach.
+Engage with examples and shared exploration to experience how PLORA supports sound-by-sound decoding.
 Explore how symbols connect to English spelling, experience the system in action, and reflect on its potential to build confidence and clarity for struggling readers.

 Apply a simple one-sound-one-symbol decoding routine using PLORA’s visual sound-mapping approach.
 Use the sample PLORA sheet to introduce students to sound-by-sound word building, and implement the strategy as a warm-up, small group activity or intervention tool to support decoding and literacy confidence.